compsocialscience/summer-institute/2019/materials/day4-surveys/activity/SICSS_survey_activity_2019.md

----
-title: 'Non-probability-based Surveys in Practice'
+# Non-probability-based Surveys in Practice
-author: "Matthew Salganik & Cambria Naslund ^[based on the activities from SICSS 2017 (created by Matthew Salganik and Yo-Yo Chen) and SICSS 2018 (created by Matthew Salganik and Janet Xu).]"
+## Matthew Salganik & Cambria Naslund ^[based on the activities from SICSS 2017 (created by Matthew Salganik and Yo-Yo Chen) and SICSS 2018 (created by Matthew Salganik and Janet Xu).]
-date: "Summer Institute in Computational Social Science 2019"
+## Summer Institute in Computational Social Science 2019
----

 How accurate are estimates from non-probability-based online surveys?
 Can results from online surveys administered to non-probability-based samples generalize to the broader population?
 In this activity, we will conduct a survey on MTurk workers and try a variety of estimation techniques.
 Then, we will compare our estimates to those that come from high-quality probability-based samples used by the Pew Research Center.